codetakki/remoteToLocalimagevsCode/README.md

-# Remote to Local images README
+# Remote to Local images
 This project uses the base code from [ImageSaver by Ademiking](https://github.com/Ademking/imgsaver) <br>
 This extension helps replaceing remote image urls with local uris by downloading the images and replacing the paths